arrow-kt/arrow-website/content/docs/incubation/analysis/control.md

 This tells you that at that point you know that the `size` is not greater than 0 (note the `!` at the beginning of the expression).
 Unfortunately, sometimes "garbage" formulae (such as `cond17`) above appear in the output.
 We are working on ways to prune these useless constraints, in the time being just ignore them.

 The environment is also important when checking post-conditions.
-Whenever you have some branching operation, like `if` or `when`, the post-condition is checked on **each** branch **separately**, even when the `post` appears as part of a common expression.
+Whenever you have some branching operations, like `if` or `when`, the post-condition is checked on **each** branch **separately**, even when the `post` appears as part of a common expression.
 This allows Arrow Analysis to accept the following, in which whether the result is non-negative depends on the prior check over `n`.

 ```kotlin
 import arrow.analysis.post